ArtifexSoftware/MuPDF.NET/docs/document.rst

   .. method:: SetMetadata(Dictionary<string, string> m)

-    PDF only: Sets or updates the metadata of the document as specified in *m*, a Python dictionary.
+    PDF only: Sets or updates the metadata of the document as specified in *m*, a dictionary.

     :arg dict m: A dictionary with the same keys as *metadata* (see below).
 All keys are optional.
 A PDF's format and encryption method cannot be set or changed and will be ignored.
 If any value should not contain data, do not specify its key or set the value to `None`.
-If you use *{}* all metadata information will be cleared to the string *"none"*.
+If you use an empty dictionary all metadata information will be cleared to the string *"none"*.
 If you want to selectively change only some values, modify a copy of *doc.metadata* and use it as the argument.
 Arbitrary unicode values are possible if specified as UTF-8-encoded.

+    Empty values or "none" are not written, but completely omitted.

   .. method:: GetXmlMetadata()